-Writing the personal statement is one of the key part of making a University application to the UK.
-This is the only opportunity a student has to communicate who they are as a person, why they are so excited about studying a particular course and what makes them a stand out student – and all of this in 4,000 characters including spaces!
-We asked our education team and Oxbridge tutors for their top tips on writing the perfect personal statement.
+Writing the personal statement is a key part of making a University application to the UK.
+This is the only opportunity a student has to communicate who they are as a person, why they are so excited about studying a particular course, and what makes them a stand-out student – and all of this in 4,000 characters including spaces! .

-James recommends that you don’t just list the things that you have done, you need to reflect on what you have learnt from them.
+3. It is much more valuable to reflect on what you have learnt rather than list all the things that you have done.
 Played a team sport?
-Think about the practice and dedication this has required as well the verbal and non verbal communication skills.
+Think about the practice and dedication this has required, as well as the verbal and non-verbal communication skills.
 Taken part in MUN?
-How has this prepared you to think on your feet, to form an argument and to listen to another person’s point of view.
+How has this prepared you to think on your feet, to form an argument and to listen to another person’s point of view?

-Duc’s guidance is to always work off line and check, check and check again before you paste it into the UCAS application.
-There is no excuse for grammar, spelling or punctuation errors.
-He also points out that you must resist the temptation to use phrases you have found in online statements – every application is checked for plagiarism and if detected the application will be withdrawn.
+8. Resist the temptation to use phrases you have found in online statements – every application is checked for plagiarism and if detected the application may be withdrawn.

 9. A well written personal statement will take several drafts.
 So, start early!
 Don’t worry about the character count in the first draft, rather get everything down on paper.
 It is easier to start with a huge character count and then edit it down.